Not All Bamboo Sheets Are Created Equal

 1. 100% Bamboo Rayon (Viscose): The majority of bamboo sheets on the market are made of bamboo rayon.
 Rayon was the first generation of cellulosic fibres.
 There are many different processes for manufacturing rayon, varying in the chemicals used and their subsequent impact on the environment.
 If you decide to go for bamboo rayon sheets, choose from manufacturers with strict effluent treatment protocols.
 The concern with bamboo rayon is not that the chemical residue remains on the bamboo material, but in the disposal of the chemical waste product.
 Also, stick to bamboo rayon treated without chlorine-containing bleach and zinc sulphate.

 2. 100% Bamboo Lyocell Ettitude is the first company in Australia to make 100% organic bamboo lyocell bedding.
 It is one of the most sustainable and contemporary textile materials of the 21st century.
 In the lyocell process, raw bamboo is dissolved using a non-toxic solvent producing non-hazardous effluent.
 Together with the water used in the production, the solution is recycled and reused in a closed loop system.
 Therefore, there are no residues of harmful chemicals and water consumption is reduced significantly.
 It is also stronger and softer than rayon.
-If you want to know more about the difference between rayon and lyocell, you can read the article here.
+If you want to know more about the difference between rayon and lyocell, check out our blog post.

 3. Bamboo blend with cotton The most common blend is 60% bamboo rayon, 40% cotton or 70% bamboo rayon, 30% cotton.
 That makes the fabric slightly stronger than 100% pure bamboo.
 However, while stronger, the softness of the material is compromised.
 If a cotton component is added, a bamboo blend becomes a less sustainable choice for your bedding.
 The cotton production industry is labour intensive and involves a lot of chemicals and waste of fresh water.